 Typically included while purchasing a home, these contracts have minimal coverage and many exclusions.
 This industry is regulated by the Texas Real Estate Commission where numerous complaints are filed.
 Most home warranty companies are understaffed, do not return phone calls and use contractors that work out of their homes.
 In short, these contracts are not worth the paper they are written on.
 I would not purchase or renew a home warranty contract.

-Most car dealers try to sell you an aftermarket vehicle warranty that either exceeds or parallels the manufactures warranty.
+Most car dealers try to sell you an aftermarket vehicle warranty that attempts to either exceed or parallel the manufactures warranty.
 The dealer will try to sell you a warranty that is NOT a manufacturer’s warranty ( i.e. Toyota, General Motors and Ford Motor Company) but a warranty from an out of state company that is typically understaffed and will not return phone calls.
 Also, once you purchase a vehicle you might get a sales solicitation in the mail.
 There are many exclusions, limitations and traps in these contracts.
 Dealers like to push these non OEM contracts on consumers because of what?
 Pure profit.
 The profit margin is substantially higher for non OEM warranties.
 If you do buy a non OEM warranty, most dealers are out of the loop and will not help you should you have a claim.

 This is one of the biggest problems going on in Texas.
 Have you seen all of the strip shopping center and/or store front insurance agents popping up?
 They are not true insurance companies but are managing general agents aka MGA’S.